At a glance, the Mayo Medical School curriculum is committed to:

 - Schedules that allow for optimal learning that leads to long-term understanding: repeated exposure to ideas, time to reflect on new information, remedial support when necessary, and time for rest and renewal.

 - Continuous improvement, assessment and evaluation of the effectiveness of our curriculum through multiple feedback systems.

-- Study one topic at a time, for three to seven weeks.
-This is known as a subject "block."
-In the first year, students take a series of seven blocks.
-The blocks address three fundamental themes: basic structure, basic functions, basic principles.
-For example, Block 1 is Orientation and Improving the Public's Health; Block 2 is Basic Structure, taught through molecular biology, basic gene expression, basic cell structure, and microscopic anatomy.
-In the second year, students take a series of seven blocks that address three more themes: organ systems, pathophysiology, diagnostics and therapeutics.
-Morning sessions of the block are thematically reinforced in the afternoon during clinical integration sessions with patients, small groups of students, or in facilitated sessions with faculty members.
+In the second year, students take eight blocks that address organ systems, pathophysiology, and diagnostics and therapeutics.
+Morning sessions of the block are thematically reinforced in the afternoon during clinical integration sessions with patients, small groups of students or in facilitated sessions with faculty members.

-- Embrace clinical immersion by taking full advantage of the 500,000 patients a year who seek care at the Mayo Clinic.
-MMS has the highest ratio of patients to medical students anywhere in the world - 500,000 patients to 50 students - and clinical experiences are therefore abundant and easily available.
+Embrace clinical immersion by taking full advantage of the 1.3 million people who seek care each year at Mayo Clinic.
+Mayo Medical School has the highest ratio of patients to medical students anywhere in the world, and clinical experiences are therefore abundant and easily available.
 If cardiac function is the morning classroom topic, Mayo Clinic's cardiology clinic is the afternoon clinical integration venue.